-It colors salmon pink and gives them the power to float for days against the roar of the water upstream.
+It colors salmon pink and gives them the power to float for days against the roar of the water.

-Astaxanthin makes performance easy – and not only that.
+Astaxanthin makes high performance easy – and not only that.

 Astaxanthin improves stress-resistance, prevents heart disease, relieves chronic inflammatory processes, reduces joint pain and protects the skin – even against wrinkles – naturally from the sun.